acharjeeankita17-pixel/NISAR-SAR-Urban-Classification/README.md

 NISAR Data → HHHH Extraction → Spatial Subsetting → GeoTIFF → dB Conversion → Urban/Non-Urban Classification → Cleaning → Final Overlay

+## Technical Study

+This project includes a basic study of the NISAR mission, data products, data processing workflow, applications, and the Bhoonidhi Portal.

+## Practical Demonstration

+The practical demonstration was carried out using NISAR S-band HHHH data for the Kolkata study area.
+The data was processed to prepare backscatter, dB, urban/non-urban classification, and final overlay maps.

 ## Results

 Four main maps were prepared: